MaxHalford/maxhalford.github.io/content/blog/consistent-metrics.md

 <div align="center">{{< tweet noahqk 1620150260877389824 >}}</div>
 </br>

 Depending on what assumptions you make, you will get different results if you do a [life cycle assessment](https://www.wikiwand.com/en/Life-cycle_assessment), which is the *de facto* method for assessing environmental impacts.
-Some people can go all day about how to measure the impact of packaging, even though it only represents a small portion of the footprint for most manufactured products.
+Some people can go on all day about how to measure the impact of packaging, even though it only represents a small portion of the footprint for most manufactured products.

 When I worked in a health insurance startup, we had a dashboard telling us how many members we covered.
 There were a ton of rules needed to determine whether a member was "active" or not.
 We often nit-picked over obscure definitions.
 We edited the SQL from time to time, which changed the figures in the dashboard.
 This was usually followed by a Slack message from a manager asking for explanations.